oracle/node-oracledb/doc/api.md

 All open connections in a connection pool are closed when a connection pool terminates.

-Any ongoing transaction in a connection will be committed.
+Any ongoing transaction in a connection will be released.

 ##### Prototype